Make Your Next Trip Extraordinary

 Best bang-for-your-buck hotel

 Located in the heart of Barranco—Lima’s bohemian neighborhood—the charming Villa Barranco immerses guests in the city’s art and cultural scene.
 Inside this carefully restored 1920s republican home are nine spacious rooms, each with a private garden, patio, or balcony.
 The rooftop terrace is perfectly positioned for views over the coastal promenade, and hip art galleries like Mario Testino’s MATE are a stroll away.
-(And you can have your own private slice of this rooftop vista if you book the split-level master suite.)
+(You can have your own private slice of this rooftop vista if you book the split-level master suite.)

 Restaurants the locals love